matthyk/fastify-override/README.md

 })
 ```

-As we can see, this plugin allows us to overwrite entire plugins or just selected decorators.
+As we can see, this plugin allows us to overwrite entire plugins or just specific decorators.
 Thereby it does not matter
 how deep in the plugin hierarchy the plugin and/or the decorators are registered.